 Method 2: Convert By Using VALUE Function

-Look at the above formula, I have enclosed the lookup function with VALUE function.
-Since we have applied VALUE function inside the VLOOKUP function it will first convert the non-numerical values to numerical values first, then VLOOKUP treats them as numerical values only.
+Look at the above formula.
+I have enclosed the lookup function with the VALUE function.
+Since we have applied the VALUE function inside the VLOOKUP function, it will first convert the non-numerical values to numerical values first, then VLOOKUP treats them as numerical values only.

 Method 3: What if Numbers are Stored as Text in Main Table

-We have seen how to convert text values to numbers in the result table but what is numbers are stored as text values in the main table itself.
+We have seen how to convert text values to numbers in the result table, but what his numbers are stored as text values in the main table itself.

-IFERROR condition tests whether the lookup value is numerical or not, if it is numerical we will apply normal LOOKUP or else we will apply TEXT function in excel.
+IFERROR condition tests whether the lookup value is numerical or not.
+If it is numerical, we will apply normal LOOKUP, or else we will apply the TEXT function in excel.